Open Agent Toolkit

 Quick lane diagram

 1. oat-project-quick-start (adaptive discovery — provide a project name and optional description; if only the name is provided, quick-start asks for the missing description before discovery.
-Well-understood requests synthesize quickly, exploratory requests invest in solution space exploration)
+Well-understood requests synthesize quickly, exploratory requests invest in solution space exploration.
+Before scaffolding, the skill checks inherited git state and asks whether to commit, proceed, or abort when the worktree is already dirty.)

 2. Decision point: straight to plan, optional lightweight design.md, or promote to spec-driven